Skip to content

 KosmoJS

-Structured Vite Template.
-Build type-safe full-stack apps.
-Multiple source folders.
+A Vite-based full‑stack meta‑framework for type‑safe apps Multiple source folders.
 Directory-based nested routing.
 Runtime end-to-end validation.
 Generated fetch clients, OpenAPI spec.
-Multiple frameworks (SolidJS, React, Vue).
+Koa, Hono, SolidJS, React, Vue and more.

 Simple Params Validation